junxit/us-congress-bills-115/bill.md

 > To amend the Internal Revenue Code of 1986 to provide that direct primary care service arrangements do not disqualify deductible health savings account contributions, and for other purposes.

 ## § 1.
+Short title

+This Act may be cited as the “Primary Care Enhancement Act of 2018”.

+## § 2.
 Treatment of direct primary care service arrangements

 - **(a)** *In general* Section 223(c)(1) of the Internal Revenue Code of 1986 is amended by adding at the end the following new subparagraph:
   > - **(D)** *Treatment of direct primary care service arrangements*